vishalarun06/Derivatives-Lab/README.md

 Simulates a delta hedging strategy for a short call option Visualises the P&L of the hedged portfolio against an unhedged position Compares the simulated stock price path against the strike price

+## 3. Installation

+1.   **Clone the repository**

+2.   **Install the required modules**
+These have been specified in the requirements.txt file in the repository.

+## 4. Usage

+For pricing options, first create an Option object by specifying, current stock price, strike price, time to expiry, risk-free rate and volatility.
+Can also add in option type and exercise type, if these are not specified, the option defaults to a european call option.
+You can then call any of the option pricing functions on the option

+In order to simulate a delta-hedge, similarly we need to create a call Option object.
+We then also need a stock price path, I have included a function to simulate a price path for an option, alternatively a price path can be inputted.
+We can then create a DeltaHedging object with the option and the price path.
+Then call the delta hedge and plot delta hedge functions onto the object and this will simulate and visualise a delta-hedging portfolio against an unhedged position for a short call option.